ddbj/www/_faq/en/submitter-author-first-name-only.md

 lang: en
 ---

-## How to describe a submiter or an author who has first name only?

 <dl><dt>In case of Mass Submission System</dt>
   <dd>Describe first name, only. <br>Though some warning will be outputted, please ignore them. </dd><dt>In case of Nucleotide Sequence Submission System</dt>